atmguille/samtale/readme.md

 python samtale.py
 ```

-The default logging level is WARNING.
+The default logging level is INFO.
 This can be changed as follows:

 ```bash
 python samtale.py -log_level {debug, info, warning, error}